404Wolf/stainless-technical-breifing-natug/document.typ

 better at graphing, but failed to consistently handle "weaving" helical domains together.

 This brief introduces _NATuG 3.0_, a final iteration.
+I, Wolf Mermelstein, was responsible for all of the software, and I worked with Dr. William Sherman to implement his DNA nanotube design methodologies.

 NATuG 3.0 is a Python desktop application available via `pypi`.
 You can try it out by running `pip install natug` (ideally in a virtual environment).